walterhiggins/WMPJS/README.md

     js add( 5, 6 )
     js add( 9, 1 )

 Now let's look at the earlier function declaration in more detail.
 A function is a way to package up code so that it can be reused over and over.
 When you create a new function you must say what *parameters* the function will expect.
-We do that by putting names between the round brackets (the `(` and `)` symbols).
+We do that by putting names between the round brackets - the `(` and `)` symbols.
 A function can take one or more parameters.
 If it takes more than one parameter then each parameter must be separated with the comma character ( , ).
 So the first part of the function declaration `function add( firstNumber, secondNumber )` gives the function a name (*add*) and says what the function should expect.
 The next step in definining the function is to say what the function should do.
-Everthing between the opening and closing curly brackets (the `{` and `}` symbols) is code which will be executed whenever the function is called.
+Everthing between the opening and closing curly brackets - the `{` and `}` symbols - is code which will be executed whenever the function is called.
 The diagram below illustrates the different parts of the function definition statement:

 ![Function Outline](images/chapter-03/function-outline.png)

 When you create a new function of your own, you should give the function a meaningful and memorable name.
 You can name the function parameters however you like.
 They don't have to be called firstNumber and secondNumber but you should give your parameters names which are memorable so you don't forget what the parameters are for.

 ### Term: Reuse
 Reuse is important in programming.
-While programming you'll often find that a problem you're working on is similar to a problem you already solved some time ago.
+While programming, you'll often find that a problem you're working on is similar to a problem you already solved some time ago.
 In that case, it's always good to be able to use code you've already written to solve new problems.
-There's two ways to do this: You can copy and paste the code you've already written but a better way is to change the code you wrote earlier so that it works in both the earlier program and the new program you're currently working on.
+There are two ways to do this: You can copy and paste the code you've already written, but a better way is to change the code you wrote earlier so that it works in both the earlier program and the new program you're currently working on.
 There are a couple of ways to write reusable code - packaging up code in functions is just one of them.
 We'll explore more ways to create reusable code throughout this book.

-In the example function above, there's just one statement: `return firstNumber + secondNumber` which will be executed every single time this function is called.
+In the example function above, there's just one statement: `return firstNumber + secondNumber` which will be executed every time this function is called.
 The `return` keyword is another special work in Javascript.
 It's used inside of functions to return something back to the caller.
 In this case we return the sum of the 2 numbers passed in.
 The `return` keyword should only ever be used inside functions.

 ### Achievement Unlocked!
 ![](images/achievement-plugin-dev-3.png)

 You've created and invoked your very first Javascript function.
 Functions are an important part of Javascript and you'll create many more functions in the course of this book.

-We've only scratched the surface of functions in javascript.
+We've only scratched the surface of functions in Javascript.
 We'll explore functions more in later chapters.

 ### Summary
-In this chapter we learned about how to execute javascript at the server console prompt.
+In this chapter we learned about how to execute Javascript at the server console prompt.
 We learned about math operations, variables and strings and the kinds of errors you'll encounter when learning Javascript.
 We also touched on functions - how to call them and how to create them.
 In the next chapter we'll learn about programming editors - the last piece of the puzzle in constructing your modding workbench.

 ## Chapter 4: Choosing and Using a Text Editor
 ### Introduction
-Up to now we've been typing javascript into the server console window by putting a `js ` command before every javascript statement and executing the code by hitting the ENTER key.
-This is a perfectly good way to try out javascript.
+Up to now we've been typing Javascript into the server console window by putting a `js ` command before every Javascript statement and executing the code by hitting the ENTER key.
+This is a perfectly good way to try out Javascript.
 It's nice to have a command-line interpreter when trying things out and exploring a new language.
-However, once you want to start doing some real work with Javascript, you'll want to be able to save your work and to be able to load it and run it without having to type lots of javascript at the server console window each time your server starts up.
+However, once you want to start doing some real work with Javascript, you'll want to be able to save your work and to be able to load it and run it without having to type lots of Javascript at the server console window each time your server starts up.

-ScriptCraft lets you load javascript files you've saved and can either run them automatically when the server starts up or can run your code 'on-demand' (that is: depending on where you save your javascript files, you can have your code execute automatically at startup or when you type certain commands in the server-console or in-game command prompt.
+ScriptCraft lets you load Javascript files you've saved and can either run them automatically when the server starts up or can run your code 'on-demand' (that is: depending on where you save your Javascript files, you can have your code execute automatically at startup or when you type certain commands in the server-console or in-game command prompt.
 I'll explain this in more detail later ).
 If you plan on saving your work, you'll need to write your code into a text editor.
 Any text editor could do but I strongly recommend using a text editor dedicated to programming.
 A programming text editor will have a few extra bells and whistles to make writing code easier than it would be in a plain old text editor like Notepad.
 Most programming editors have what's called 'Syntax Highlighting' which colors different parts of your code to make it easier to read.
 Compare the following screenshots from a plain text editor and a programming editor ( gedit ).
 I think you'll agree syntax highlighting in the second example makes the code more pleasant to read.

 ![Javascript in a plain text editor ](images/chapter-04/screenshot-textedit-1.png "Javascript code in an editor with no Syntax Highlighting.")